This post contains affiliate links. Please see our disclosure policy.

 For the Filling

 • In a medium bowl, beat egg yolks; set aside.
-In a medium saucepan, combine the gelatin, sugar, 1/2 cup cream, and salt and let sit until the gelatin softens, about 5 minutes.
+In a medium saucepan, combine the gelatin, sugar, ½ cup cream, and salt and let sit until the gelatin softens, about 5 minutes.
 Place the pan over medium heat and cook until the gelatin dissolves and the mixture is very hot but not boiling, about 2 minutes.
 Whisking vigorously, slowly add the gelatin mixture to the egg yolks.
 Return the mixture to the saucepan and cook, stirring frequently until slightly thickened, about 2 minutes.
 Remove from the heat and add the crème de menthe and chocolate liqueur.
 Pour the mixture into a clean bowl and refrigerate, stirring occasionally until wobbly but not set, about 20 minutes.

 • In a large chilled bowl using a wire whisk or hand-held mixer, beat the remaining cream to stiff peaks.
 Whisk 1 cup of the whipped cream into the gelatin mixture until completely incorporated.
 Using a rubber spatula, fold the gelatin mixture into the remaining whipped cream until no streaks remain.
-Fold in food coloring (if using) to desired color.
+Fold in food coloring (if using) to the desired color.
 Scrape the mixture into the cooled pie shell, smoothing the top, and refrigerate until firm, at least 6 hours or preferably overnight.
 (The pie will keep wrapped in plastic wrap in the refrigerator for up to 3 days.)
 Garnish with whipped cream and chocolate curls, if desired.
 Enjoy!

 Notes